pymodbus-dev/pymodbus/README.rst

 There are 2 bigger projects ongoing:

    * rewriting the internal part of all clients (both sync and async)
-   * Add features to and simulator, and enhance the web design
+   * Add features to the simulator, and enhance the web design

 Development instructions